-"UK GDPR" means the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, if in force.
+"UK GDPR" means the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, and applicable secondary legislation made under that Act.

-- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR - 2.3 The words "include" and "including" mean "including but not limited to".
-Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time. - 2.5 If these Data Processing Terms are translated into any other language, and there is a discrepancy between the English text and the translated text, the English text will govern.
+- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR, and the terms "data importer" and "data exporter" have the meanings given in the applicable SCCs. - 2.3 The words "include" and "including" mean "including but not limited to".
+Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time. - 2.5 To the extent any translated version of these Data Processing Terms is inconsistent with the English version, the English version will govern.